IanFletcher1Spatial/strigo-lab-exercises/transform-data/exercise.md

 We can do this using the Tester transformer, which lets us conduct simple pass/fail logical tests on features to filter them.
 Drag the Tester transformer to the "Get Current License Data" bookmark.
 Connect the Business Licenses CSV feature type to the Tester input port.

 Double-click the Tester to view its parameters.
 It is configured to filter out features that have a value of 21 for their `FOLDERYEAR` attribute.
 This attribute means they are valid for the year 2021.
-Click OK.
+Click Cancel.

 Run the workspace.
 The feature counts for the Tester show that 62,496 licenses are valid for 2021 (the Passed port).
 We will use these features and leave the remaining features in the Failed port, filtering them out of our data.